 The Hulbert Outdoor Center

 Enjoy a fun, informal weekend with the Northern Woodlands crew at the Hulbert Outdoor Center on Lake Morey, while engaging with writers, scientists, artists, and educators.
 Writing workshops, natural history presentations, woods walks, and more!

-On-Campus Lodging: - Comfortable accommodations are available in rustic, shared cabins right on the Hulbert Outdoor Center main campus.
+On-Campus Lodging: - Comfortable accommodations in rustic, shared cabins right on the Hulbert Outdoor Center main campus.
 Each cabin has four rooms and two shared baths.
 Each room has two sets of bunk beds and can be reserved as doubles or quads (we cannot offer single rooms, unfortunately).
 Very limited lodging left - please call our office for on-campus lodging availablity: 802-439-6292.

 Off-Campus Lodging: - Rooms are available at a discount by special arrangement at Lake Morey Resort (802-333-4311), just minutes down the road from the event.
 The reservation must by made by September 20 and you must mention our event to secure this discount.
 Lodging may also be available at Silver Maple Lodge, The Lyme Inn or The Pastures Campground.